Mahmoud-Italy/laraotel-opentelemetry-laravel/README.md

 [![Total Downloads](https://poser.pugx.org/laraotel/opentelemetry-laravel/downloads)](https://packagist.org/packages/laraotel/opentelemetry-laravel)
 [![License](https://poser.pugx.org/laraotel/opentelemetry-laravel/license)](https://packagist.org/packages/laraotel/opentelemetry-laravel)

-This package provides a simple way to add [OpenTelemetry](https://opentelemetry.io/) Otel to your Laravel application to Measure performance across jobs and services.
+This package provides a simple way to use Telemetry From [OpenTelemetry](https://opentelemetry.io/) Otel to your Laravel application to Measure performance across jobs and services.

 ## Introduction
 [OpenTelemetry](https://opentelemetry.io/), or OTel for short, is an Observability tools designed to create and manage telemetry data such as [traces](https://opentelemetry.io/docs/concepts/signals/traces/), [mterics](https://opentelemetry.io/docs/concepts/signals/metrics/) and [logs](https://opentelemetry.io/docs/concepts/signals/logs/), to collect information on how your entire system is behaving.

 You can easily measure performance of a Laravel powered system.
-It can transmit the results to a tracing tool like Jaeger or Zikpin or Json file, text.. etc
+It can transmit the results to a tracing tool like Jaeger, Zikpin, Json file, text.. etc

 ## Bundle Zikpin and Jaeger into your Application
 To visualize traces exported from our application, we need to integrate open source tracing